-Students are not allowed to leave campus before the end of the school day without permission from the Principal.
+Students are not allowed to leave campus before the end of the school day without permission from the Head of Schools.
 Parents, who know that a child will have to leave school before the end of the school day, should send a note to the office in advance.
-In an unplanned situation, parents should report to the main office or the Principal's office to gain assistance from the school staff for dismissal of their child.
+In an unplanned situation, parents should report to Room 310 offices to gain assistance from the school staff for the dismissal of their child.